Easy Gluten Free Peach Cake (Dairy-Free Option)

 Step 3: If you use fresh peaches, wash them and then chop them on a cutting board.
 You can do a combination of slices of different sizes.
 Make sure not to include any pit fragments.

 👀 Sandi Says: If your peaches are really ripe and juicy, put them in a colander or wire strainer for 10 minutes so the juices can drip out.
-Overripe peaches are very moist and will make the cake turn out too moist and wet.
+Overripe peaches are very moist and will make the cake too wet.

 If you are using frozen/thawed or canned peaches, drain off the liquid.